flatmap13/IRCmandelbrot/README.md

 * uptime - prints bot uptime
 * mandelbrot &lt;width&gt; &lt;height&gt; - prints a mandelbrot fractal with given size
 * quit - stops the bot

-### License
-The code is released under the MIT license.
-Please refer to the LICENSE file.